 Establish structured public input opportunities earlier in agreement negotiation process with comprehensive timeline showing all agreement schedules

 Enhance Phase 2 audit scope to analyze cost drivers, particularly overhead charges in undergrounding projects

+Develop a standardized reporting framework across franchise-related agreements to improve consistency, comparability, and ease of review for the Committee, City Council, and the public.

-4.6 Advice for Future FCRC
+4.4 Advice for Future FCRC

-[TO BE UPDATED]
+Committee Observation

+The Committee found that clarity of scope, timing, and access to information are critical to enabling volunteer committee members to effectively fulfill their role.
+Early orientation, realistic timelines, and clear differentiation between audit review responsibilities and broader policy discussions would strengthen future review cycles and improve overall effectiveness.

 Recommendations on the Automatic Renewal of the Secondary Term

 5.1 Framework for Decision